What is the ACA's Employer Mandate

 The Monthly Measurement Method is more straightforward than the Look-Back Measurement Method.
 This method is designed for employers who have primarily full-time workforces.
 Employee status is based on whether or not a given employee performed a minimum of 130 hours of service a month or 30 hours a week.

 Under the Monthly Measurement Method, an employee's status can fluctuate between full-time and non-full-time status, as there are no stability or measurement periods.
 Each month, employee hours are averaged to determine status.
 For organizations with a significant number of variable-hour employees, the Monthly Measurement Method is typically not preferred.

 Additional rules apply when an employee switches from a full-time position to a non full-time position, and vice versa.

 Penalties for not complying with the ACA

-For Applicable Large Employers (ALEs), the stakes for ACA compliance are high.
-The Congressional Budget Office has estimated that the IRS will collect $228 Billion in ACA penalties over the period between 2017-2026.
+For ALEs, the stakes for ACA compliance are high.
+The Congressional Budget Office has estimated that the IRS will collect $228 billion in ACA penalties over the period between 2017-2026.